marvin1099/StreamCliCounters/README.md

 You can add as many counters as you like,
 for the most interesting numbers, like kills or deaths.
 Keep in mind, to make this as good as can be,
-i took inspiration from a AI suggestion.
+i took inspiration from an AI suggestion.

 # Install
 get it here: